ms-iot/ROSOnWindows/docs/tutorials/ethercat/soem.md

 c:\ethercat_ws> vcpkg install SOEM:x64-windows
 ```

-## Step 2: Create your owned Package
+## Step 2: Create your own Package

 Now you have the required libraries.
 Let's begin with a new package and build with `SOEM`.